Mode of StudyPart-time by distance learning

 90% of our allied health professions research was rated as world-leading or internationally excellent.
 100% of Impact Case Studies were classed as having very considerable reach and significance.

-- Gain the skills and confidence to treat more complex cases
+- Gain the knowledge and confidence to treat more complex cases

 - Learn professional research methods and apply them to a clinical area of your choice, to deepen your knowledge and specialist capabilities